PinelopiEl/-Computer-Graphics-Unity-UOI/README.md

 3. small geometric objects(cubes,spheres,cylinders) <br />

 Inside scene cube the small geometric objects are moving and bounce when they collide with the scenes wall and the 3D sphere.
-The user can also move the 3D sphere and the camera and change the texture of the sphere.
+The user can also move the 3D sphere and the camera, and change the texture of the sphere.